shuangchenfinance/Green_occupation_walk_or_talk/README.md

 Always:	Dummy variable indicating whether workers employed in this occupation are always related to the environment or depend on context.
 If they are always related to the environment, the value is 1, otherwise, the value is 0.

-O*NET Title:	O*NET Title of the occupation in the O*NET-SOC 2010 version.
+ONET Title:	O*NET Title of the occupation in the ONET-SOC 2010 version.

-O*NET code:	O*NET Code of the occupation in the O*NET-SOC 2010 version.
+ONET code:	O*NET Code of the occupation in the ONET-SOC 2010 version.

 How were Walk and Talk separated?